A Sleepy Fishing Town Awakened by a Hurricane

-For years Fishermen’s Village was the town’s main attraction for shopping, eating and entertainment.
+For years, prior to all the rebuilding, Fishermen’s Village was the town’s main attraction for shopping, eating and entertainment.
 Today, the complex features over 30 shops, numerous new restaurants and an expanded marina.

-If you want to spend the night in Punta Gorda, the Five Points Hotel by Sheraton is clean and waterfront with TT’s Tiki Bar on the property.
+If you want to spend the night in Punta Gorda, the Four Points Hotel by Sheraton is clean and waterfront with TT’s Tiki Bar on the property.

-Take a Florida day trip, weekend or lunch stop, we like what has happened to Punta Gorda since Hurricane Charley!
+Take a Florida day trip, weekend or quick lunch stop – we think you will like what has happened to Punta Gorda since Hurricane Charley!

 Things to do in Punta Gorda plus the Harborwalk Punta Gorda maks this a great place in south Floth Florida.